princjef/gomarkdoc/README.md

   gomarkdoc [flags] [package ...]

 Flags:
-  -c, --check                          Check the output to see if it matches the generated documentation. --output must be specified to use this option.
+  -c, --check                          Check the output to see if it matches the generated documentation. --output must be specified to use this.
       --config string                  File from which to load configuration (default: .gomarkdoc.yml) --footer string                  Additional content to inject at the end of each output file.
       --footer-file string             File containing additional content to inject at the end of each output file.
+  -f, --format string                  Format to use for writing output data.
+Valid options: github (default), azure-devops, plain (default "github")
       --header string                  Additional content to inject at the beginning of each output file.
       --header-file string             File containing additional content to inject at the beginning of each output file.
   -h, --help                           help for gomarkdoc